- A motorcyclist can recover compensation for injuries sustained in a sideswipe accident caused by a negligent driver.

 - Motorcyclists can use evidence, such as police reports and eyewitness testimony, to establish a driver’s fault in a sideswipe accident.

-- Insurance companies use various tactics to try to reduce an injured motorcyclist’s compensation, but a personal injury attorney can help prove your case.
+- Insurance companies use various tactics to try to reduce an injured motorcyclist’s compensation, but a motor vehicle accident attorney can help prove your case.

 The aftermath of a motorcycle accident can take a huge toll on all aspects of a motorcyclist’s life—physically, emotionally, and financially.
 If you or someone you love has been injured in a sideswipe motorcycle accident, it’s natural to have questions about the law and what steps to take next.